Skip to Content

 These impurities can alter the color of the quartz, creating color banding.
 In addition, the crystallization of foreign materials can form plumes, dendrites, or mossy structures in translucent agate.

 While agates usually form in igneous rocks like basalt, rhyolite, and andesite, they can also form in sedimentary rocks like limestone.
-As you can see, these types of genesis provide the striping of agate.
+As you can see, these types of genesis strip agate.

 TIP: Agate is one of the most widespread semi-precious stones.
 Fake agates have flooded online shops these days.
 Check out the differences between real and fake agate in the article below: